longevitywatch

 What does alcohol do to your gut microbiome?

-What does eating red meat do to your gut over the long term?
+What does eating red meat do to your gut in the long term?

 Yes · Moderate evidence